 Not really beautiful but the data quality seems to be fine.
 However even on screens the image quality is bad: JPG artifacts around the fonts – just, why?

 MapQuest provides a layer for OpenStreetMap.
 First the color setting seems to be way nicer than at Bing or default OpenStreetMap layout.
 But the closer you look, the more you realize the missing contrast.
 At some zoom levels, it’s almost impossible to see the outlines of smaller islands like Corsica.

 There’s a reason why Google Maps is gold standard for online consumer maps.
 Even when the data quality is great the real challenge for a map service is to decide what they should and should not display.
 Google does an excellent job in always showing the right amount of information.

 May I print legally Google Maps?
-Definitely.
+Definitely4.
 May I legally print Google Maps in 3×2 meters size?
 I guess so.
 While I’m not a lawyer I came to this conclusion based on the following facts:

 - It’s a personal, non-commercial one-time project for my own educational purposes.

 - The project is not publicly accessible and I’m not releasing any reproduction of it (including large-scale detailed photos).

 - I collected the data as a normal web user, using the „print“ feature (and stitching the files together).

 It’s easy to print something large.
 It’s easy to print something very detailed.
 The combination though is difficult, especially if you ask the printing shop for only one copy.

 An offset printing press would give you the best result, however, you can’t get a run smaller than several hundred copies.
 Out of ten print shops I asked for advice, only five got back to me; four immediately told me it’s not possible.